• Home

 Sea turtle off the coast of San Cristobal, Galapagos

-Next, we headed over to a beach called Puerto Grande to anchor for lunch.
-After spending some time walking the beach and doing a little bird watching, we headed back to Kicker Rock for an afternoon snorkel before returning to town.
+Next, we head over to a beach called Puerto Grande to anchor for lunch.
+After lunch, we walk the beach and do a little bird watching.
+Then we head back to Kicker Rock for an afternoon snorkel before returning to town.

 Mann Beach

-Since it was only 4pm, we took a walk over to a beach we’d seen from the water that looked close to town.
-It turned out to be Mann Beach and it was home to a sea lion colony as well as a variety of human beachgoers.
+Since it’s only 4:00pm, we walk over to a beach we spotted from the water that looks close to town.
+It turns out to be Mann Beach and it’s home to a sea lion colony as well as a variety of human beachgoers.

 Part of the wonder of the Galapagos is how easily the animals co-exist with humans.
 There’s no fear at all.
 Honestly, they barely seem to notice us aside from a mild curiosity.
 Being able to get so close to the animals without spooking them is a truly unique experience.

-They sound a bit like donkeys braying and it’s kind of comical to think that these are the kinds of things that keep you up at night in the Galapagos.
+They sound a bit like donkeys braying and it’s kind of comical to think that these are the kinds of things that keep you up at night in the Galapagos Islands.

 Rainbow San Cristobal Galapagos